anc5c07/anc5c07-site/_posts/2023-05-24-jointmeeting.md

 Feel free to reach out if you have suggestions for this agenda!
 Given the informal nature of of SMD meetings, this agenda is flexible and may change anytime.

 - Community updates
+- Update from Langdon Park Neighbors on their events
 - Update from Allison Clausen on efforts to preserve the [Paper Street Forest Patch](/issues/paperstreetforestpatch)
 - Update from Friends of [South Dakota Ave](/issues/sda/) NE (FoSDANE), including a debrief on the May 11th site visit by CM Parker and Director Lott.
-- Presentation on Green Valley Apartments, 2412 Franklin St NE; BZA case ([20948](https://app.dcoz.dc.gov/Home/ViewCase?case_id=20948)) for renovation of a nonconforming building
+- Presentation on [Green Valley Apartments, 2412 Franklin St NE](/issues/greenvalley/); BZA case ([20948](https://app.dcoz.dc.gov/Home/ViewCase?case_id=20948)) for renovation of a nonconforming building
 - A debrief from the Commissioners on ANC 5B and 5C actions

 ## Notification History